david-macleod/kaggle-toxic-comments/README.md

 ### Input
-Text data containing toxic comments, where different classes of "toxicity" have been labelled This is a multi-label task with input records belonging to one, multiple, or zero classes
+Text data containing toxic comments, where different classes of "toxicity" have been labelled<br>
+This is a multi-label task with input records belonging to one, multiple, or zero classes

 ### Output